saeedrila/Remedy_v2_backend/README.md

 * Documents will be stored in S3 bucket, inside 'docs' library.
 * Doctor, Lab, and Executive accounts require Approval from an existing Executive account.

+1.0.2b:
+* Time and time zone added to the generic API window.

 ## Prerequisites:
 I am using VSCode for my development and its integrated terminal.
 Any IDE and command prompt is enough.